Area 51, Dulce and “UFOs” – – my true inner feelings.

 This experience had a deep impact on him.

-Norio says that he too has seen what he calls “unexplainable lights” in the sky (which he admits could even have prosaic explanations) and cautions us that he’s a strong believer in physical reality.
+Norio says that he too has seen what he calls “unexplainable lights” in the sky (which he admits could even have prosaic explanations) but cautions us that he’s primarily a strong believer in physical reality, without closing the door to “other” realities (such as possible paraphysical phenomena).

 He explains he was influenced by the late Carl Sagan, especially his last book, The Demon-Haunted World: Science as a Candle in the Dark.